AshlingnLog/UpByBootstraps/README.md

 ## Getting Started

-You should be able to access the site via the url (https://ashlingnlog.github.io/UpByBootstraps/)or by running the index.html page.
+You should be able to access the site via the url (https://ashlingnlog.github.io/UpByBootstraps/) or by running the index.html page.

 ## Support